Number of Taps Per Tree

 Important: doubling or tripling your number of taps will NOT result in doubling or tripling your sap!
 Two taps will yield about 135% of the sap.

 *In most cases, only one tap per tree is required if using modern vacuum tubing.
-One tap per tree significantly reduces the cost of tap installation.
-Plus, internal staining of the sapwood is also minimized using one tap per tree, preserving more quality sapwood for future years.
+A second tap produces on average only 30% extra sap under high vacuum.
+One tap per tree significantly reduces the cost of tap installation as well as minimizes internal staining of the sapwood.
+Therefore, only using one tap is a more cost-effective and sustainable practice.
+If two taps are used, place taps opposite each other, preferably at different heights, so they won’t compete for the same sap.

 **Place taps opposite each other, preferably at different heights, so they won’t compete for the same sap

-The written and graphic content in these pages was originally created by Todd Leuty (previous Agroforestry Specialist), and edited by Jenny Liu (Maple, Tree Nut, and Agroforestry Specialist).
+The written and graphic content in these pages was originally created by Todd Leuty (previous Agroforestry Specialist), and edited by Jenny Liu (previous Maple, Tree Nut, and Agroforestry Specialist) and Dr. John Steele (current Maple, Tree Nut and Agroforestry Specialist).